GameFoundry/bsf/Documentation/Manuals/Native/scripting.md

 For example, when calling a non-static method the first parameter provided to @ref BansheeEngine::MonoMethod::invoke "MonoMethod::invoke" is a `MonoObject` pointer.
 Same goes for retrieving or setting values on fields, properties.
 Attributes are also a `MonoObject`.

-Mono also provides two more specialized types: `MonoArray` for managed arrays, and `MonoString` for managed strings, but they are both still a `MonoObject`.
+Mono also provides two more specialized types of managed objects: `MonoArray` for managed arrays, and `MonoString` for managed strings, but they are both still a `MonoObject`.

 Be aware that all managed objects are garbage collected.
 This means you should not keep a reference to them unless you are sure they are alive.
 Just having a pointer to a `MonoObject` will not keep the object alive and it may go out of scope as soon as the control returns to managed code.
 A good way to deal with this issue is:
  - Call a native method in the object's finalizer (`~MyObject()`) which will notify you when the object is no longer valid.
 Be aware that finalizer may be called after the object is unusable.
  - Require the user to manually destroy the object by calling a custom `Destroy` method or similar.
  - Force the garbage collector to keep the object alive by calling `mono_gchandle_new` which will return a handle to the object.
 The handle will keep the object alive until you release it by calling `mono_gchandle_free`.
-Be aware if an assembly the object belongs to is unloaded all objects will be destroyed regardless of the kept handles.
+Be aware if an assembly the object belongs to is unloaded all objects will be destroyed regardless of kept handles.

 ## Marshalling data {#scripting_a_h}
 Mono does not perform automatic marshalling of data when calling managed code from C++ (or vice versa).
 This is important when calling methods, retrieving/setting field/property values, and responding to calls from managed code, because you need to know in what format to expect the data.